Ateneo–La Salle rivalry: Juniors' basketball rivalry

 The two universities are also represented in the high school level, with the Ateneo de Manila High School (AHS) and La Salle's junior teams.
-La Salle's juniors' team was represented first by DLSC High School from 1924 to 1968, followed by La Salle Green Hills (LSGH) from 1969 up to 1981, and then De La Salle Santiago Zobel School (DLSZ) from 1986 through the present.
+La Salle's juniors' team was represented first by DLSC High School from 1924 to 1967, followed by La Salle Green Hills (LSGH) from 1968 up to 1981, and then De La Salle Santiago Zobel School (DLSZ) from 1986 through the present.
 A similar rivalry, although on a much lesser scale, currently exists.
 When La Salle Green Hills used to be the juniors' team of the Green Archers in the NCAA, the rivalry between Ateneo and La Salle in the high school level was much stronger, considering that both the Ateneo de Manila High School and La Salle Green Hills used to be all-male schools, igniting a huge rumble in 1978.
 Ateneo de Manila High School became coed in 2016, while La Salle Green Hills became coed in its senior high school program first in 2020, and then in all levels by 2021.
 However, this rivalry has since faded with AHS transferring to the UAAP in 1978 and LSGH staying in the NCAA.
 Still, the remnants of this rivalry live on in the UAAP with LSGH's sister school DLSZ, the juniors representative of De La Salle University in the UAAP, taking its place.

 In juniors' basketball, Ateneo has 11 NCAA titles and 19 UAAP titles, for a total of 30, whereas La Salle has six NCAA titles and two UAAP titles, for eight in total.
 The De La Salle Greenies defeated the Ateneo Blue Eaglets in the 1939 NCAA Juniors Championship.
 Ateneo de Manila High School and De La Salle Santiago Zobel School met twice in the UAAP juniors' basketball finals; in 2007 in which the Junior Archers swept the series in two games dethroning the Eaglets in the process, and in 2009 in which the Blue Eaglets won the best-of-three series, 2–1.
 In addition, the Junior Archers were not able to defend their 2005 championship due to their suspension along with their seniors' counterparts.

+UAAP Final Four rankings

+For comparison, these are the rankings of these two teams since the Final Four format was introduced in UAAP Season 56 (1993–94).